Behind the Scenes of Joe Biden's Bizarre Visit to 'The View'

 Behind the scenes of a very bizarre show.

 ABC’s Barbara Walters, today: “We are delighted that Jenny will be joining us as a permanent co-host on The View starting in September.
 Jenny brings us intelligence as well as warmth and humor.
 She can be serious and outrageous.
-She has connected with our audience and offers a fresh point of view.
-Jenny will be a great addition to the show as we usher in an exciting new chapter for The View.”

 “He speaks English, and he has a hot wife.” —Andrew Tabler, Washington Institute For Near East Policy, explaining to the New York Times how the bloody Syrian regime of Bashar al-Assad managed to get fawned over by Vogue, Paris Match, French Elle, the Huffington Post, and Barbara Walters.

 WHAT A SPELL of cultural miseries.
 Oprah Winfrey commended “Pierre de Chardin” to the graduates of Spelman College and exhorted them to “let excellence be your brand.”
 Yale University elected to have its commencement addressed by Barbara Walters.
 Al Sharpton appeared in the pages of The New York Times Book Review, which warmly noted that its reviewer has lost a lot of weight and eats fish twice a week and many vegetables.
 And Daniel Bell was made responsible for the Iraq war.

 How Obama Is Mishandling the Violence Wracking the Muslim World